CAT GROOMING: HOW TO GIVE A BATH

 Your cat is naturally clean and grooms himself/herself several times a day.
 By doing so, he/she maintains a smooth, shiny coat without you having to do anything!
 And as everybody knows, cats hate being bathed!

-Nonetheless, it may happen that you have no choice and have to give your fluffy friend a bath.
+Nonetheless, it may happen that you have no choice to take over cat grooming and give them a bath.
 Before putting on your protective gloves be aware that it is not impossible to give a cat a bath… The following tips help you face this situation, more calmly.

 CAN I GIVE MY CAT A BATH